 Rule of Law

-The erosion of the rule of law means, on the one hand, that the legal protection of citizens in these specific countries is at risk, and on the other, it puts the entire EU under pressure because trust in equal principles – the basis on which European cooperation rests – is being undermined.
-This is most visible in the context of cooperation in criminal matters, where the extradition of suspects to Poland is now frequently postponed or even refused because of justified doubts about the independence of Polish courts.
+A number of worrying developments have been observed in several European Member States in regards to the rule of law.
+Most recently, the European Parliament adopted a resolution expressing serious concerns about several actions taken by the Slovak government that undermine the rule of law in the country.
+Troubling developments related to the rule of law are also present in Poland, Hungary, Malta, and Romania.
+Particularly notable is the situation in Poland, where legislative reforms have significantly increased political control over judicial appointments, resulting in a compromised judicial independence.
+Although the new government has initiated efforts to undo these changes, the presidency remains held by the PiS party.
+Given the president’s constitutional veto power over legislation, key reforms have previously been blocked, making substantial progress difficult to achieve.
+The erosion of judicial independence jeopardizes the legal protection of citizens in these countries and the very foundation of European cooperation – mutual trust.
+This is mostly visible in the context of cooperation in criminal matters, where the extradition of suspects to Poland has been frequently postponed or even refused because of justified doubts about the independence of Polish courts.
 Therefore, it is of great importance to put this process on the agenda, to alert politicians and to provide both political and non-political actors with legal tools and arguments to tackle the deterioration of the rule of law.